pelican-plugins/webassets/README.md

 ```

 The resulting output will be a single `script` tag and its
-corresponding file in your website's generated output:
+corresponding file in your web site's generated output:

 ```html+jinja
 <script src="{SITEURL}/{THEME_STATIC_DIR}/js/packed.js?00703b9d"></script>